How to Buy Fractal Bitcoin (FB) Guide - MEXC

 Where to Buy Fractal Bitcoin (FB)?

 If you're looking to buy Fractal Bitcoin (FB), you have several options depending on your preferences and location.
-The most common way to purchase FB is through centralized exchanges (CEXs) like MEXC, which provide a secure and efficient trading experience.
-Other options include decentralized exchanges (DEXs) and peer-to-peer (P2P) platforms.
+The most common way to purchase FB is through centralised exchanges (CEXs) like MEXC, which provide a secure and efficient trading experience.
+Other options include decentralised exchanges (DEXs) and peer-to-peer (P2P) platforms.

 To buy Fractal Bitcoin on a CEX, you typically need to: